-The Gothic/ Romanesque cathedral has a shine tiled floor full of patterns and different colors.
+This Gothic/ Romanesque cathedral has a shine tiled floor full of patterns and different colors.
 Beautiful!
 Oh, and don’t forget to visit the medieval crypt, which is the largest in Ireland.

-Fun fact: Saint Laurence O’Toole’s heart was kept in the cathedral’s chapel until 2012 when a thief decided to stole it.
+Fun fact: Saint Laurence O’Toole’s heart was kept in the cathedral’s chapel until 2012 when a thief stole it.
 Just the heart.
 The culprit ignored the golden artifacts next to it and stole an 800 years old heart.
 Creepy.
-Anyway, the police recovered it in April 2018 in Phoenix Park.
+Anyway, the police recovered it in April 2018 in Phoenix Park. (?)
+Yep, just like that.

-Since we’re talking about old places, let’s jump to Dublin Castle.
-This 13h-century complex was the seat of the United Kingdom’s government in Ireland until 1922 when the country conquered its independence.
+Since we’re talking about Viking Dublin, let’s jump to Dublin Castle.
+This 13h-century complex was the seat of the United Kingdom’s government in Ireland from the 13th-century until 1922 when the country conquered its independence.

-However, besides housing a museum, the castle is also the seat of the Irish government and also houses the Chester Beatty Library, which is an award-winning museum (free entrance).
-Moreover, you can visit the castle or take a guided tour there.
+However, besides housing a museum, the castle is also the seat of the Irish government and houses the Chester Beatty Library, which is an award-winning museum (free entrance).

 Fun fact: Bram Stoker, author of Dracula, worked here for several years.